bueda/ops/README.md

 guideline is the mmostly likely to change.

-Within the deploy directory - we will use `/var/django/five` for this example - there are two subdirectories, `a` and `b`.
+Within the deploy directory - we will use `/var/django/five` for this example - there is a `releases` subdirectory.
+This in turn contains two more subdirectories, `a` and `b`.
 Each of these contains a clone of the project's git repository.
+Why not put `a` and `b` at right at `/var/django/five`?
+There are some cases where you need to store logs or data files along side an app, and it's good to not mix those with the `releases`.

 There is additionally a `current` symlink that points to either `a` or `b`.
 Whever `current` points, that's what's running in production.

+The final directory structure looks something like:

+    /var/
+       django/
+            app/
+                releases/
+                    a/
+                    b/
+                    current -> a

 #### Motive